BasmaAlshehri/BasmaApp/README.md

+#  the steps we did :

+open github account > setting > developers settings > OauthApps > create new oauth app :
+1- add Application name
+2- add Homepage URL
+3- add Application description and Authorization callback URL then > Register Application

+after that it will shows Clinet_id and Clinet Secret_id

 # After generating 'Basma App' settings using Oauth apps in github , we make this code using JavaScript language to implement it

 const express = require('express')